aKuhTV/PB-SubscriberLevels/README.md

 Another neat little feature: You can customize the emotes in the bot's responds, one emote for active subs, one for non-subs.

 Uses additional tables for user data and settings in the phantombot.db database, so all your important data is stored in one place for easier updating :)

+*If you have further questions, feel free to contact me on Twitter @aKuhTV.
+If you should encounter any issues, please report them in the Issues tab here on Github.*

 -------------